Support for young LGBTI+ people in homelessness

 Support services for young people are currently available in Dublin, Cork, Limerick and Waterford.

 If you are outside of these areas, Focus Ireland is still there to support you.
-Find out how to get in touch with Focus Ireland in your area by selecting your county from this list.
+Find out how to get in touch with Focus Ireland in your area.

 You can also contact Focus Ireland’s Advice & Information Service to find out more about their services and other supports in your area.